 The court also notes Arnowitz's simultaneous representation of HML's two unsecured creditors, Hilti and Suffolk, also presents a conflict of interest.
 Hilti and Suffolk were competing for limited funds in HML's receivership estate, and thus their positions are mutually antagonistic, rather than mutually aligned.
 In this case, there is a clear conflict of interest.
-Although there is not a direct conflict of interest, [93] because Arnowitz is not acting as an advocate against a client that he represents in another matter, his simultaneous representation of Hilti and Suffolk materially affects his ability to zealously represent these respective clients in violation of MRPC 1.7(b).
+Although there is not a direct conflict of interest, [93] because Arnowitz is not acting as an advocate against a client that he representation of Hilti and Suffolk materially affects his ability to zealously represent these respective clients in violation of MRPC 1.7(b).